Citation, DOI & article data

 Microscopic appearance and classification

-It is essential to appreciate that as of the 2016 update to the WHO classification of CNS tumors, to formally make the diagnosis of oligodendroglioma, a tumor must be shown to have IDH-mutation and 1p19q co-deletion (see Terminology section above).
+Histological features are only one aspect of the diagnosis of oligodendroglioma and to formally make the diagnosis, a tumor must be shown to have both IDH-mutation and 1p19q co-deletion (see Terminology section above).

 Neoplastic oligodendrocytes appear as regular cells with spherical nuclei containing finely granular chromatin surrounded by a halo of cytoplasm "fried egg" appearance under the light microscope.
-Typically contains a delicate network of anastomosing capillaries giving it a so-called "chicken wire" appearance 6.
+Typically there is a delicate network of anastomosing capillaries giving it a so-called "chicken wire" appearance 6.
 These tumors are slowly growing.

-Anaplastic oligodendrogliomas (discussed separately) demonstrate increased cellular density, increased mitotic activity, microvascular proliferation and necrosis.
+Grade 3 oligodendrogliomas (formerly known as anaplastic oligodendrogliomas) demonstrate increased cellular density, increased mitotic activity, microvascular proliferation and necrosis.
 Nuclear anaplasia is also common.

-Importantly, and unlike astrocytomas, oligodendrogliomas with necrosis and microvascular proliferation are considered only WHO grade III anaplastic oligodendrogliomas and not WHO grade IV glioblastomas 9.
+Importantly, and unlike astrocytomas, oligodendrogliomas with necrosis and microvascular proliferation are considered only WHO grade 3 and not grade 4 tumors 9.

 Tumors are of mixed density (hypodense to isodense).
 High-attenuation areas within the tumor are likely from calcification (70-90% of oligodendrogliomas are calcified) or, less commonly, hemorrhage.
-Calcification can be located centrally, peripherally or they can be ribbon-like 4.
-The overlying skull may show pressure remodelling.
+Calcification can be located centrally, peripherally or can be ribbon-like 4.
+The overlying skull may show pressure remodeling.

 Approximately 50% of oligodendrogliomas enhance: the degree of enhancement is extremely variable, ranging from no enhancement to strikingly vivid enhancement.